lukehutton/streamlauncher/README.md

 How to install
 -------
-1. Download prequisites above:
+1. Install prequisites above:
   1. Install Livestreamer bundled with RTMPDump (not .zip installation).
-Tested with version v1.11.1.
+Tested with v1.11.1.
   2. Install VLC Media Player.
 Tested with v2.1.5.
 2. Download and install latest in [downloads](https://github.com/lukehutton/streamlauncher/releases)
 3. Set the correct paths in the Settings dialog for Livestreamer and media player installations.